 Recently I went to a reasonably fancy sushi establishment only to find my worst nightmare: There was one massive stall, with the toilet in the corner furthest from the door, and the lock was off-kilter and impossible to keep locked.
 Basically, if somebody came in needing to use that stall, it would be difficult to see that I was in there and I wouldn't be able to reach the door to hold it closed.
 And where I'm at, I could feel comfortable saying there's somebody in there, and even if somebody were to walk in I probably wouldn't be outed, but the same can't be said for every trans person.
 Maybe somebody has a voice that will out them and is uncomfortable speaking, or is taking a rest from a binder without their shirt on, or the person coming in just flat out doesn't hear them.

 And it's a cheap fix, too.
-Practically any door can have a lock stuck on the inside for a couple bucks.
-People do this with bathroom stalls all the time.
+Practically any door can have a lock stuck on the inside for a couple bucks, so why do so many businesses just leave their doors with broken locks?

 Replace missing doors.